7 Cilantro Tips to Elevate Your Cooking Game

 Cilantro plant

 Cilantro is the leafy part of the coriander plant (Coriandrum sativum).
 While coriander refers to the seeds used as a spice, cilantro specifically means the fresh leaves.
-It's got a bright, citrusy flavor with a hint of parsley and mint — perfect for giving dishes a zesty lift.
+It's an herb, not a spice, with a bright, citrusy flavor with a hint of parsley and mint — perfect for giving dishes a zesty lift.

 The herb has deep roots in Latin American, Asian, Indian, and Middle Eastern cuisines.
 In some parts of the world, it's also known as Chinese parsley.
 Love it or hate it?
 Science says about 4–14% of people find it soapy due to genetic taste perception — but we're here to win you over!